in3rtial/ift6561_simulation_stochastique/homeworks/homework_1/homework_1.md

-# IFT6561
+# IFT6561    Homework 1
-# Gabriel C-Parent, C5912
+# Gabriel C-Parent    C5912

-# Homework 1

 ## Exercise 1 a)

-*What is the number of ways of choosing the first t cards, for t ≤ 52,* *taking order into account?*
+*What is the number of ways of choosing the first t cards, for t <= 52,* *taking order into account?*